marrinosnis/repository-package-name/README.md

 > The tool `brew` is assumed that it is already installed in MacOS machine.

 After the `shunit2` tool is properly installed in your machine, to run the tests follow the steps below:
-1) From the root path of the current project execute the following command:
+From the root path of the current project folder, execute the following command:
 >./tests/test.sh . <ins>username</ins> <ins>githubToken</ins> <ins>com.test-package.using-java-maven</ins>

 Replace the <ins>username</ins> with yours, and the <ins>githubToken</ins> with the one that you created and at least has the `write:packages` scope.\
-The <ins>com.test-package.using-java-maven</ins> is a package that was created for testing purposes, e.g. the script runs successfully, finds and returns the proper package.
+The `com.test-package.using-java-maven` is a package that was created for testing purposes, e.g. the script runs successfully, finds and returns the proper package.\
 The package can be found [here](https://github.com/marrinosnis/repository-package-name/packages/2046596)